-Finding non-stop flights is important when you book any flight with British Airways Avios points, because the number of miles required is not based solely on award region.
+Finding nonstop flights is important when you book any flight with British Airways Avios points because the number of miles required is not based solely on award region.
 Instead, British Airways uses a distance-based award chart to determine how many Avios points are required for a specific flight.
-And although it can be complicated, you can also find great deals!
+It can get complicated but you can also find great deals.

-For example, an off-peak coach award flight from an East Coast such as New York to Milan costs 25,000 British Airways Avios points and a couple hundred bucks.
+For example, an off-peak coach award flight from an East Coast city like New York to Milan costs 25,000 British Airways Avios points and a couple hundred bucks.

 However, you can spend fewer miles if you fly to a European country farther west, like Dublin.
 Then you can use budget airlines to hop to Italy for cheap.

 British Airways partners with Aer Lingus, which has several nonstop flights from US cities to Ireland each day.
 And the taxes and fees on Aer Lingus flights are not nearly as high as British Airways flights.

 You can fly Aer Lingus from the following cities to Ireland (Dublin or Shannon) for as little as 13,000 British Airways Avios points one-way in coach: